arturcp/hackaton_collaboration_bot/README.md

     * points: the total points assigned to the team
     * dashboard_url: the url to the dashboard of the current hackaton

-    To use these variables, include in your `success text string` the pattern `%{ variable_name }`.
+    To use these variables, include in your hackaton `success_pretext` the pattern `%{variable_name}`.
 For example, you can configure your outgoing message as:

     `%{team_name} has now %{points} points!
 Check the house cup dashboard in %{dashboard_url}`

+    It will be displayed in the first line of the message.

+  * success_text:

+    This message will be interpolated with the team name before being sent back to the users.
+For example, you can configure your outgoing message as:

+    `Good work, %{team_name}!

+    It will be displayed above the image, as if it was the image caption. **The success image will be the avatar of the team that is receiving the points**.

-  * error_text:
+  * error_pretext:

     It does not accept any parameters and will not interpolate.
 This string will be the text displayed on the messaging app if a user tries to give points to